 - 1/4 teaspoon dried onion powder

 In large skillet or pan, heat coconut oil and red pepper flakes on low-medium heat for about a minute.
 Add onion and celeriac or potatoes (whichever you prefer).
 Saute vegetables until slightly tender, about 12-15 minutes, stirring frequently.
 Add chicken to skillet and sprinkle with 1/2 teaspoon salt.
 Saute until chicken no longer has any pink spots and celeriac is tender, about 10 -15 minutes.

-- While chicken and celeriac (or potatoes) are cooking, make the "cheesy" dressing.
+While chicken and celeriac (or potatoes) are cooking, make the "cheesy" dressing.
 Place cashews (drained and rinsed), and all remaining ingredients (not the broccoli) into a high-speed blend and blend until smooth.
 The sauce will thicken a bit after it is initially blended.
-After letting it rest for a few minutes, it should be easy to pour.
+After letting it rest for a few minutes, it should be easy to pour without being runny.
 If it is too watery (length of cashew soaking time can effect the consistency) add more cashews (1/4 cup at a time) or an extra carrot.
-If it is too thick, add ¼ cup water or chicken broth at a time until the desired consistency is reached.
+If it is too thick, add 2-3 tablespoons of water or chicken broth at a time until the desired consistency is reached.

 When the chicken and celeriac (or potato) are finished, mix them with the chopped broccoli in the skillet or a large bowl and then pour into a casserole dish.
 (I used a 3 qt.
 13" x 9", but a larger one would work too.)
 Pour the cheese sauce over the chicken and vegetables.

 Place casserole dish in the oven and bake for 10 minutes for crisp broccoli, 15 minutes for softer broccoli.

 * You can also omit this celery root or potatoes and increase the amount of chicken and broccoli.